-Use PG/DE in your arena, stalls, paddock, horse trailers, loafing sheds, grain rooms, tack rooms.
+Use PG/DE in your arena, stalls, paddock, horse trailers, loafing sheds, grain rooms, tack rooms, camping out (spread it around camp area).
 It’s very effective.

 All natural product – no chemicals involved